 Diversity through Empowerment

-16 June 2007 (updated 15 August 2007)
+16 June 2007 (updated 26 July 2021)

 While I agree that the future will probably include more than a few Brad Pitt look-alikes, and that peer-pressure will remain a factor, I see no compelling evidence for the idea that esthetic diversity decreases as esthetic empowerment increases.
 To the contrary, the evidence suggests to me that diversity increases with empowerment.
 An excellent example of this is the virtual world of Second Life, where there is extraordinary diversity in avatar appearance, despite users’ empowerment to appear exactly like each other, if desired.

 Consider, for example, the consequence of democratic governments.
 While certainly imposing limits on the ethical power of their sub-communities and individuals, democracies have provided a degree of ethical empowerment never before seen in human history.
-The democratic states no longer impose the more rigorous ethical constraints of religious systems on their citizens, yet their citizens have not become uniformly hedonistic or nihilistic, as some might have supposed.
+The democratic states no longer impose the more rigorous ethical constraints of religious systems on their citizens.
+Yet their citizens have not become uniformly hedonistic or nihilistic, as some might have supposed.

 We could go further.
 Imagine the diversity of worlds awaiting those with increasing epistemic and ontological empowerment!

 Of course, as diversity increases, so does the complexity of communication and, more importantly, compassion.
 For most of us, it is easier to interact with and care for those who are more like us.
-This is reflected in the religious wars, racism and sexism of human history, and is something with which we continue to struggle today.
+This is reflected in the religious wars, racism, and sexism of human history.
+And it’s something with which we continue to struggle today.